automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Haplocheirus.md

 # Haplocheirus
-## Description: This feathered dinosaur predated Archaeopteryx by millions of years.
+## This feathered dinosaur predated Archaeopteryx by millions of years.